YuhanWu2004/Python-Turtle-Graphic-Game/README.md

 Once the turtle player hits a red target, the target will disappear and the score will increase by 1.

-In order to gain points, you want to let the turtle player hit as many red targets, which will be generated randomly.
+In order to gain points, you want to let the turtle player hit as many red targets as you can.

 This is a fun game that can be played forever because every time you tackle a target, a new one will be randomly generated.